opendp/smartnoise-core/validator-rust/README.md

 ## SmartNoise Core <br/> Differential Privacy Library Validator <br/>

 The validator is a sub-project of [SmartNoise-Core](https://github.com/opendifferentialprivacy/smartnoise-core).
-See also the accompanying [SmartNoise-System](https://github.com/opendifferentialprivacy/smartnoise-system) and [SmartNoise-Samples](https://github.com/opendifferentialprivacy/smartnoise-samples) repositories for this system.
+See also the accompanying [SmartNoise SDK repository](https://github.com/opendifferentialprivacy/smartnoise-sdk) and [SmartNoise-Samples](https://github.com/opendifferentialprivacy/smartnoise-samples) repositories for this system.

 ##